Select Page

 1.1 The Berlin Blockade: A Brief Overview

-The Berlin Blockade was a crucial event during the early years of the Cold War.
-It occurred in response to the Soviet Union’s attempt to gain control over West Berlin, which was occupied by the Americans, British, and French after World War II.
+The Berlin Blockade must be placed on the historical context at the early formation of the Cold War.
+It happened rousing in response to the Soviet Union’s efforts to seize control over West Berlin which the Americans, British and French had occupied after World War II.

 2. Causes of the Berlin Blockade